wcfrobert/fkit/doc/README.md

-`fkit.section.Section.add_bar(coord, area, fiber)` - Add a single rebar at specified (x, y) coordinate.
+`fiberkit.section.Section.add_bar(coord, area, fiber)` - Add a single rebar at specified (x, y) coordinate.
 This method modifies the `Section` object internally and does not return anything.

 * coord: [float, float]
   * (x,y) coordinate where node fiber will be added
 * area: float
   * area of node fiber
-* fiber: fkit.nodefiber object
+* fiber: fiberkit.nodefiber object
   * node fiber object with user-defined material properties

 ```python